Debra Moddelmog, Dean

 The School of Social Research and Justice Studies

-The School of Social Research and Justice Studies combines the departments of Sociology, Criminal Justice and Communication Studies with the Grant Sawyer Center for Justice Studies in one administrative unit reporting to the dean of the College of Liberal Arts.
+The School of Social Research and Justice Studies combines the departments of Sociology, Criminal Justice and Communication Studies with the Grant Sawyer Center for Justice Studies and the program in Judicial Studies in one administrative unit reporting to the dean of the College of Liberal Arts.

-A student may earn a bachelor’s or master’s degree in Sociology and Criminal Justice and a bachelor’s degree in Communication Studies within respective departments.
-The Judicial Studies program, which operates under the Grant Sawyer Center for Justice Studies, offers a master’s and doctorate degree for judges, currently sitting on the bench and who possess an ABA accredited law school degree, and a master’s degree in Justice Management for those serving in or are interested in studying the justice system.
-The Judicial Studies programs are offered in conjunction with the National Judicial College and the National Council of Juvenile and Family Court Judges, which are located on the University of Nevada, Reno campus.
+A student may earn a bachelor’s or master’s degree in Sociology, Criminal Justice and Communication Studies within these respective departments.
+The Judicial Studies program offers a master’s and doctorate degree for judges, currently sitting on the bench and who possess an ABA accredited law school degree, and a master’s degree in Justice Management for those serving in or are interested in studying the justice system.
+In conjunction with the National Judicial College and the National Council of Juvenile and Family Court Judges (both of which are located in Reno), the Judicial Studies program is part of the Epicenter of Judicial Education, a unique collaboration established to enhance the abilities and knowledge of those throughout the country who work in our court system and related areas.
+Finally, the Grant Sawyer Center for Justice Studies helps facilitate research opportunities for faculty and graduate students by providing resources on topics of judicial decision-making, capital trials, and jury decision-making, among other topics.
 Detailed descriptions of the Judicial Studies programs are included in the alphabetical listing of the Interdisciplinary chapter in this catalog.

 The School of Social Research and Justice Studies is designed to foster research in justice systems and social justice, areas of expertise for researchers within its three units.
 Bringing together these scholars, along with other faculty who have a common interest in justice issues, the school aims at interdisciplinary research and increased grant activity.
 Through the school’s efforts, undergraduate and graduate students stand to gain valuable experience doing research as an integral part of their studies.